Back to book

 Dienes, Z. (2014).
 Using Bayes to get the most out of non-significant results.
 Frontiers in Psycholology, 5: 781. doi: 10.3389/fpsyg.2014.00781

-Dienes, Z., & McLatchie, N. (submitted).
+Dienes, Z., & McLatchie, N. (in press).
 Four reasons to prefer Bayesian over orthodox statistical analyses.
 Psychonomic Bulletin & Review,

 The Bayes factor tells you how strongly data support one theory (e.g. your pet scientific theory under test) over another (e.g. the null hypothesis).
 It is a simple intuitive way of performing the Bayesian equivalence of significance testing, telling you the sort of answer which many people mistakenly think they obtain from significance testing, but cannot.
 A "null" result in significance testing, for example, does not automatically mean you should reduce your confidence in the theory under test; often you should actually increase your confidence.
 A non-significant p-value does not tell you whether you have evidence for the null or no evidence for any conlusion at all (or indeed evidence against the null).
 Yet people routinely take a non-significant result as indicating they should reduce their confidence in a theory that predicts a difference.